Alecu100/CodeAnalyzer/README.md

 - create generic support for types emitting a new instance of a generic type, rewrite the code to add concrete passed implementations of the type inside the code

-- add support for properties, add new special references and objects to properties which call get and set on the property to get or set a type
+- add support for properties, add new special references and objects to properties which call get and set on the property to get or set a type (Done)